python-intelhex/intelhex/Readme.txt

 User manual
 -----------
-User manual for IntelHex available in the sources docs/manual/ directory.
+User manual for IntelHex is available in the sources docs/manual/ directory.
 You can browse User Manual online:

     http://pythonhosted.org/IntelHex/